-Consistent with the mission of Anne Arundel Community College (AACC) to respond to the needs of our diverse community by offering high quality, affordable, accessible, and innovative lifelong learning opportunities, this proposal demonstrates the need for the establishment of the Cloud Computing Certificate program.
+Consistent with the mission of Anne Arundel Community College (AACC) to respond to the needs of our diverse community by offering high quality, affordable, accessible, and innovative lifelong learning opportunities, this proposal demonstrates the need for the establishment of the Cloud Computing Transfer, Associate of Science (A.S.) program.
+The program is committed to quality through curriculum and workforce alignment, program assessment, faculty evaluations and student feedback through evaluations.
+It has the power to be transformative by leading to lucrative jobs for our graduates; and by creating a highly skilled, credentialed workforce for the community.

+The Cloud Computing Transfer, A.S. program provides a solid information technology foundation for those students transferring to four-year colleges and universities to pursue a bachelor's and/or master's degree in cloud engineering.
 Cloud computing is a type of computing technology that relies on sharing computing resources owned by third-party companies.
 These resources are made available to individual subscribers, usually at a lower cost than purchasing the resources.
 Cloud computing allows subscribers to utilize resources to build infrastructure, platforms, and software applications in a secure environment.
-It also allows companies to establish private cloud environments to support employees access to company resources from anywhere at any time.
-This program builds on the collaboration with industry leaders such as the Amazon Web Services Academy (AWS) curriculum and Azure.
+It also allows companies to establish private cloud environments to support employees' access to company resources from anywhere at any time.
+This program builds on the collaboration with industry leaders such as the Amazon Web Services Academy (AWS) curriculum and Microsoft Azure.